Core & Main (NYSE:CNM) & Greenlane (NASDAQ:GNLN) Head to Head Survey

 |3.00

-This table compares Core & Main and Greenlane’s revenue, earnings per share and valuation.
+This table compares Greenlane and Core & Main’s gross revenue, earnings per share and valuation.

 |Gross Revenue